tawk/tawk-messenger-ember/docs/how-to-use.md

 ```

 ## Using Callbacks
-In your handlebar component, Add **TawkMessenger** as component and pass a function as value of the
+In your handlebar component, Add **TawkMessenger** as a component and pass a function as value of the
 props.

 ```hbs